jvorcak/jv-angular-logging/README.md

 ### Formatters ###

-`jvFormatter` service helps you to control how your messages are formatted by your handlers.
-You can create new Formatter by injecting `jvFormatter` and calling it's `create` method.
+`JvFormatter` service helps you to control how your messages are formatted by your handlers.

 ```
-var handler = new ConsoleHandler();
+var handler = new JvConsoleHandler();
-var formatter = jvFormatter.create(jvFormatter.DATE('HH:mm:ss,sss'),
+var formatter = new JvFormatter(jvFormat.DATE('HH:mm:ss,sss'),
-                                       jvFormatter.HASH,
+                                       jvFormat.HASH,
-                                       jvFormatter.NAME,
+                                       jvFormat.NAME,
-                                       jvFormatter.MESSAGES);
+                                       jvFormat.MESSAGES);
 handler.setFormatter(formatter);
 ```